Fellows

 Timeline: The Fellow nomination and confirmation process begins after the conclusion of the Annual Meeting and is completed prior to abstract submission for the following year’s Annual Meeting, i.e. November 15th.

 Step 1.
 Prospective Fellows must be nominated by a current ASB Fellow.
-To be considered for the following year, the nomination letter must be received by the Past-President after the conclusion of the Annual Meeting and before November 15th.
+To be considered for the following year, the nomination letter and e-portfolio must be received by the Past-President after the conclusion of the Annual Meeting and before November 15th.

 Step 2.
 Nominee’s basic membership and ASB participation criteria will be verified by the Secretary of the ASB.